okikusan-public/NestJS-Clean-Architecture-Template/README.md

 - `domains`: This folder represents the domain layer of the Clean Architecture.
 It contains the core business logic, entities, repositories, and services.
 The `sample` folder is an example of a domain within the application.
   - `entities`: This folder contains the domain entities, which represent the core business objects and their behavior.
-  - `repositories`: This folder contains the repository interfaces and implementations.
-Repositories provide an abstraction layer between the domain and the data persistence layer, allowing for seamless interaction with the database or other data sources.
+  - `repositories`: This folder contains the repository interfaces.
+Repositories provide an abstraction layer between the domain and the data persistence layer, defining the contract for interacting with the database or other data sources.
   - `services`: This folder contains the domain services, which encapsulate the business logic and operations related to the domain.

 - `infrastructure`: This folder represents the infrastructure layer of the Clean Architecture.
 It includes the implementation details of external services, databases, and other infrastructure-related components.
+The repository implementations, which depend on specific technologies like databases or ORMs, are also placed in this layer.

 - `interface`: This folder contains the interface layer of the Clean Architecture.
 It includes the user interface, APIs, and other entry points to the application.
   - `web`: This folder represents the web interface of the application, which can include controllers, resolvers, and other web-related components.